-After an exciting RoboCup in Hefei, we look forward to a new scale of competition that will emerge from initiatives around the globe.
+After an exciting RoboCup in Leipzig, we look forward to a new scale of competition that will emerge from initiatives around the globe.
 In 2012 we had our first Logistics League World Champion.
 In 2013 we introduced the Referee Box (refbox) changing the competition at its core by introducing a flow of information.
 This allowed for more dynamic games and the automatic tracking of scores, and to relax the hitherto existing regulations regarding additional computing power.
 In 2014 we merged the formerly separate playing fields into a single one, on which both teams compete at the same time, introducing the need for self-localization, collision avoidance, and increased spatial coordination complexity.
 Additionally, the production schedules became more dynamic in that orders were posted dynamically and less frequently and there were times with no orders.
-In 2015 we introduced actual physical processing machines based on the Festo Modular Production System (MPS) requiring more complex machine handling [4].
+In 2015 we introduced actual physical processing machines based on the Festo Modular Production System (MPS) requiring more complex machine handling [6].
 Additionally, the production schedule has again become more flexible and dynamic, by introducing color-coded rings of which a varying number can be requested to be mounted in a specific order for a certain product.
 This increased the number of products from 3 to about 240.
-After three years of constant and tremendous changes, 2016 will be a year to consolidate our league as a whole by increasing the number of participating teams and allowing existing teams to excel in their capabilities.
-The major modification is the introduction of a bar code on workpieces, as to allow to recognize specific products by processing stations and award points for production steps during the game.
+After three years of constant and tremendous changes, 2016 was a year to consolidate our league as a whole by increasing the number of participating teams and allowing existing teams to excel in their capabilities.
+This year we will change the field size and zone layout.
+Production has to be the main focus by making the exploration phase shorter and less important.
+The workpieces will be marked with barcodes, to track specific products by processing stations and award points for production steps during the game.
+Furthermore, the TC is working towards the introduction of a new storage station.
+This is a long-term effort.
+This year, the station will provide pre-assembled products that can be bought for delivery.
+In the following years, we will explore ways to extend this.